hdumcke/minipupper_kinematics/README.md

 For more details checkout <a href="https://mg.readthedocs.io/git-jupyter.html">Jupyter Notebooks in a Git Repository</a>

-## Installation of the simulation environmet
+## Installation of the simulation environment

 You must run in a Python virtual environment.